ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Sequential features can be used when sequence tagging (classifying each element of an input sequence) or sequence generation needs to be performed.
 There are two decoders available for those to tasks names `tagger` and `generator`.

-hese are the available parameters of a sequence output featurehese are the available parameters of a sequence output feature
+These are the available parameters of a sequence output featurehese are the available parameters of a sequence output feature

 - `reduce_inputs` (default `sum`): defines how to reduce an input that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `dependencies` (default `[]`): the output features this one is dependent on.
 For a detailed explaination refer to [Output Features Dependencies](#output-features-dependencies).